-On-call is mandatory the frequency is related to that of the participating hospital.
-If the on-call commitment in a site is one-in-five, then that is what you should do in post.
-All trainees have to do on-call in every post.
+On-call is mandatory, and the frequency is related to that of the participating hospital.
+If the on-call commitment in a site is one-in-five, than that is your requirement.
+All trainees must do on-call in every post.